 The welcome bonus on the Amex Business Platinum Card is also once in a lifetime, so if you’ve had this exact card before you’re not eligible for the welcome bonus.

 Verdict: The real consideration here should be which of these cards you’ve had before (if any).

 Which card offers better perks/long term value proposition?

-Both of these cards offer a several valuable long term perks.
-The Amex Delta Platinum Business Card offers the following long term perks:
+Both of these cards offer several valuable long term perks.
+The Delta SkyMiles® Platinum Business American Express Card ($250 annual fee) offers the following long term perks:

 - A Delta Platinum companion certificate upon account renewal every year